iainctduncan/papers/source/background.rst

 message or block of samples, and optionally outputs messages or audio as a result.
 A complete patch thus acts as a program where messages flow
 through a graph of objects, similar to data flowing through a spreadsheet application.
-The term "dataflow" has been used to describe this type of program (CTN: Farnell 2010, 149) though it should be noted that Miller Puckette himself asserts that it is not truly "dataflow" as the objects may retain state, and ordering of operations within the graph matters (CTN: Puckette 1991, 70).
+The term "dataflow" has been used to describe this type of program (Farnell 2010, 149) though it should be noted that Miller Puckette himself asserts that it is not truly "dataflow" as the objects may retain state, and ordering of operations within the graph matters (Puckette 1991, 70).

 As with many textual DSL's, it is possible for the advanced programmer to extend both Max and Pure Data by writing *externals* (extensions) in the C and C++ languages.
-In Max, the tooling for this facility is called the Max Software Development Kit, or SDK (CTN: Lyon 2012, 3).
+In Max, the tooling for this facility is called the Max Software Development Kit, or SDK (Lyon 2012, 3).
 The popularity and extensibility of Max and Pure Data has led to thousands of patcher objects being available for Max and Pure Data, both included in the platforms and as freely-available extensions.
-These include objects for handling MIDI and other gestural input, timers, graphical displays, facilities for importing and playing audio files, mathematical and digital signal processing operators, and much more (CTN: Cipriani, 2019, XI).
+These include objects for handling MIDI and other gestural input, timers, graphical displays, facilities for importing and playing audio files, mathematical and digital signal processing operators, and much more (Cipriani, 2019, XI).

 This visual patching paradigm differs significantly from that of Csound and similar DSLs.
 The program created by a user is best described as an interactive environment, rather than a piece.
-A patch runs as long as it is open, and will continue to do computations in response to incoming events such as MIDI messages, timers firing, or blocks of samples coming from operating systems audio subsystem (CTN: Farnell 2010, 149).
+A patch runs as long as it is open, and will continue to do computations in response to incoming events such as MIDI messages, timers firing, or blocks of samples coming from operating systems audio subsystem (Farnell 2010, 149).

 ..
 FIGURE 1 max patch figure